-Section 2: Temporary openings shall be offered by seniority provided that in the City's opinion, the employees are qualified to perform the duties of the position.
+Section 2: Temporary openings shall be offered by seniority provided that in the City's opinion, in accordance with the Matrix below, required to perform the duties of the position.
 In the event there are no volunteers, the City shall have the right to assign the work in inverse order of seniority to those employees qualified to perform the work required.